muxinc/snitch-world/README.md

 The **legacy** Snitch World is still accessible at [https://snitch.world/](https://snitch.world/).
 If you want to use it, you’ll need to start a livestream using a broadcasting app (like OBS).

-This project is intended to be deployed on Vercel and as such has a couple of considerations that need to be noted.
-Primarily around environment keys and how they are managed.

 ## ✨Features

 - Mux Studio Embed: Used on the Studio page and that allows the **Content Creator** to go live from the browser.